ntnn19/AlphaFold3_workflow/README.md

 #### Optional AlphaFold3 flags:
-Include the optional flags withing the scope of the af3_flags.
+Include the optional flags within the scope of the af3_flags.
 The optional flags are:
 <details>